Abram Alikhanov: Recognition and legacy

 The Institute for Theoretical and Experimental Physics (ITEP), which Alikhanov led from its inception in 1945 until 1968, was named after him in 2004.

 Alikhanov is widely recognized as one of the leading Soviet physicists.
 A 1974 obituary in Soviet Physics Uspekhi called Alikhanov "one of the founders of nuclear physics in our country."
 Mikhail Shifman described Alikhanov as the founder of experimental nuclear and particle physics in the Soviet Union, along with Igor Kurchatov, and one of the "fathers" of Soviet particle physics, along with Lev Landau and Isaak Pomeranchuk.
-Yuri Abov opined that Alikhanov's research in 1933–40 was worthy of a Nobel Prize.
+Yuri Abov opined that Alikhanov's research from 1933 to 1940 was worthy of a Nobel Prize.

 In a 1945 letter to Stalin, Pyotr Kapitsa wrote: "Comrades Alikhanov, Ioffe, and Kurchatov are as competent as I or even more so."
 Yuri Orlov suggested that Alikhanov "was not such a genius as Landau or Kapitsa", but argued that he was "a distinguished scientist and honest man", who transmitted to his students "his awesomely high standards."

 A street in Yerevan is named for the Alikhanian brothers, while Academician Alikhanov Street in Moscow was renamed in 2018.

 An hour long documentary film on Alikhanov was produced by the Public TV of Armenia in 2019.